Elin Williams casts a critical eye on National Theatre Wales’ site-specific project, De Gabay, which aimed to represent Somali culture in Butetown.

 It’s not often that a company will dedicate a massive site-specific project to a culture that is not indigenous to the country in which the performance will be staged.
 National Theatre Wales did just this.
-They took the home of the largest Somali population outside of Somalia, Butetown, and created a production which has seen no less than two years of development.
+They took the home of the largest British-born Somali population, Butetown, and created a production which has seen no less than two years of development.
 There were countless workshops and events in the run up to the end result, yet when the end came, it was completely underwhelming.

 The day began with visits to either community centres or private houses.
 It seems people’s experiences differed; many were fortunate enough to have unique insights into the everyday lives of Somalis living in Butetown.
 Whilst the house visits had the potential to provide the audience with the insight into a culture of which many of us are arguably uneducated and unaware, it also ran the risk of being slightly less educational.
 We were taken to a house where the inhabitants, although extremely hospitable and kind, were unsure of what they were meant to be telling their guests, and so everybody just resorted to chit-chat for an awkward half an hour.

 Then there were the parades.
 Expecting a huge influx of floats, flags and other parade materials, the emergence of a single camel was perhaps a bit anti-climactic.
 There were various ‘check points’ for our Somali passports.
 This was a nice touch, and the check points were visually attractive.
 Similarly the Somali style market where food was handed out as we were ushered through the tent was very effective.
 It was just a shame that this was not continued throughout the production.
 During this promenade-of-sorts, there was no active attempt to convey the history of Butetown or indeed of the Somali immigration.
 Perhaps something digital would have been useful at this point, something to help educate the audience.